tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 To solve this, we use

-For segmentation models, the input and output
+For segmentation models, the input and output are polygons that delineate various target features in an object.

 There are two ways that a model's prediction can be incorrect: it can identify a target object where none exists, and it can fail to identify a target object that is truly there.